Swiping their way higher: Visa, Mastercard could be the next $1 trillion companies

 Visa holds a 60% share of the credit and debit card market, followed by Mastercard with 30%, according to Ellis, with American Express AXP.N far behind at 8.5%.

 Their valuations have expanded to their most expensive in at least a decade.
-Visa trades at about 31 times forward 12 months' earnings estimates, while Mastercard trades at 35 times, according to Refinitiv Datastream.
+Visa trades at nearly 32 times forward 12 months' earnings estimates, while Mastercard trades at 35 times, according to Refinitiv Datastream.
 Both stocks are trading at a higher premium to the market than they have on average over the past five years.

 The big run for Visa and Mastercard shares has also come during an more than 10-year U.S. bull market, and gains could be more muted in any downturn.
 Stocks started 2020 strong but have pulled back amid concerns over the spread of a virus from China.